Matching Cells: Matching cells, and obstructions to do so

-\begin{cor}[Betti number $1$] Let $M$ be a closed $3$-manifold whose first Betti number is $1$.
+\begin{cor}[Betti number $1$] Let $M$ be a closed connected $3$-manifold whose first Betti number is $1$.

-Then, every polyhedral cellulation $X$ of $M$ is matchable. \end{cor} \begin{proof} The 1-skeleton of $X$ and the $1$-skeleton of the dual cellulation contain respectively two homologous essential simple loops $\ell$, $\ell^*$.
+Then, every polyhedral cellulation $X$ of $M$ is matchable. \end{cor} \begin{proof} The 1-skeleton of $X$ (resp. of the dual cellulation) contains a simple loop $\ell$ (resp. $\ell^*$) generating $H_1(M)$.
 Consider the union $Y\subset X$ of the cells of $X$ disjoint from $\ell^*$.
-First, the pair $(X,Y)$ is matchable (Remark \ref{cycle_trv}).
-Second, $H_*(Y,\ell)=0$, hence the pair $(Y,\ell)$ is matchable (Lemma \ref{acyclic_lem}).
-Third, the circle $\ell$ is matchable (Remark \ref{cycle_trv}). \end{proof}
+The pair $(X,Y)$ and the circle $\ell$ are both matchable (Remark \ref{cycle_trv}).
+Also, $H_*(Y,\ell)=0$, hence the pair $(Y,\ell)$ is matchable (Lemma \ref{acyclic_lem}). \end{proof}